 A few minutes into the second half, and with a free kick swiftly taken, a wavy-haired and wiry youngster speeds off with the ball, relaying it on to his teammate who sends it back in his path from the right wing.
-For a second he does not believe he will reach it – it’s played in front of him and there is a defender challenging him.
-As pathetically poetic as it sounds, he has never been one to flinch away from an insurmountable task; never one to give up the chase.
+For a second he does not believe he will reach it – it’s played in front of him and there’s a defender challenging.
+As pathetically poetic as it sounds, he’s never been one to flinch away from an insurmountable task; never one to give up the chase.
 So he slides.
 Stretching his foot as far as he can, the contact he hopes for is achieved.
 One strong touch is all it takes for the ball to rise up, beyond the goalkeeper and in a perfectly-planned trajectory, and drop into the goal.

 The scorer of that lob was, of course, Johan Neeskens.

 It’s instinctive of almost everyone you meet on the street to associate Total Football and the Dutch golden 70s with Johan Cruyff.
 He won accolades with his teams as well as individually, and according to many people, single-handedly revolutionised the sport forever.
 His level of artistry and skill combined with on-pitch omnipresence and efficiency was largely unprecedented in football and the world stood mesmerised upon the arrival of this footballing Messiah.

 Yet Total Football, as Rinus Michels envisioned it and his teams executed it, was not just all flash and feints.
 As yet another manifestation of duality is found in nature, there was another side to the astounding creativity with the ball in Michels’ philosophy, and that was the almost-maniacal, ruthless pressing and harassing when not in possession.
 To put it into lesser words, if Cruyff was the yin that exemplified the former, Johan Neeskens was the yang that exemplified the latter.